roman-milk/roman-milk.github.io/becoming-a-slut-wife-sarah.md

+===

- ****** Becoming a Slut Wife: Sarah Ch.
-05 ****** byJust_Plain_Bob© She awoke Monday morning and she felt like she was going through withdrawal.
+She awoke Monday morning and she felt like she was going through withdrawal.
 Sunday had been the first day in weeks that she hadn't had a cock.
 The day had been a nervous and irritable one for her and her mother had asked her if she was feeling well.
 After her mother and sister had gone she had spent the rest of the day cleaning house while feeling fidgety and then that night she hadn't slept for beans.

  She was eager to get to work and into Dave's office.
 It didn't matter what he wanted, pussy, ass or mouth as long as she got some cock.
 Dave didn't disappoint her.
 By nine-fifteen she had been fucked and the nervousness and irritability were gone and she was looking forward toward their nooner.
 She got the call at eleven-thirty and her pussy was already wet and dripping as she headed for Dave's office.
 As soon as she was in the office she went to remove her panties and Dave told her not too.
 He told her they were going out to lunch and that he had a surprise for her.
 She asked what kind of a surprise and got the predictable: